We love to think of ourselves as DIY girls.

 8 long screws (2 1/2 inches oughta do it)

 Measure your space, then have your board trimmed to size.
 Screw your flanges into the wall, starting about an inch to the inside of each side of the bottom of your board, making sure to use a level to be sure your pretty pictures and candles won’t go rolling off to one side.
 Then screw your pipes into the flanges, and finish off with the end cap.
 Rest your board on the pipes, and voila!
 Your new shelves are ready to go.
+When using pipes that are already installed in your home for decorative effect, we recommend getting them checked out by a professional like this plumber essendon, to make sure they do not contain any harmful toxins.

 Don’t forget to join the Wild Ruffle fun via: Facebook // Instagram // Twitter // Pinterest // Google+